Silent staff: 5 BIG reasons we need to be engaging front-line or non-desk employees

 #5: They need to be reached quickly and effectively in times of crisis or emergency

-While we hope we’ll never need to face one of those situations impacting our own organization, the truth is, crisis communication is a hot topic.
+While we hope we’ll never need to face one of those situations impacting our own organization, the truth is that crisis communication is a hot topic.

 As employers, we have a responsibility and obligation to keep those staff in the loop.
 The repercussions of failing to do so can be far-reaching, damaging, and even, in extreme cases, fatal.